JasonWei512/EnergyStarX/README.md

 # Introduction

+Energy Star X leverages Windows 11's [EcoQoS API](https://devblogs.microsoft.com/performance-diagnostics/introducing-ecoqos/) (aka "Efficiency Mode") to throttle background applications to improve battery life and system thermal.
+It will not throttle foreground application to ensure user experience.

-Energy Star X is a GUI version of the open source software [Energy Star](https://github.com/imbushuo/EnergyStar/), developed with Windows App SDK (WinUI 3).
+This app is a GUI version of the open source software [EnergyStar](https://github.com/imbushuo/EnergyStar/), developed with Windows App SDK (WinUI 3).

-It leverages Windows 11's [EcoQoS API](https://devblogs.microsoft.com/performance-diagnostics/introducing-ecoqos/) to throttle background applications to improve system thermal and battery life.

 # Requirements

+For the best result, you need:

+## Software

+- Windows 11 22H2 (Build 22621) or above

 ## Hardware